dkbalachandar/effective-java-notes/README.md

 ```

 #### Item 39: Prefer annotations to naming pattern
+All programmers should use the predefined annotation types that java provodes.

 #### Item 40: Consistently use the override annotation
 Use the override annotation on every method declaration that you believe to override a superclass declaration, With one exception.
 In concreate classes, you need not annotate methods that you believe to override abstract method declarations (though its not harmful to do so).